 2018 World Cup Terrassa 27 July – 5 August

-Our Spanish and Catalan hosts are working closely with the IMHA Board in the planning and preparation for what will be the largest and last ever IMHA tournament, with over 100 teams already registered.
-The cut-off date for registration is fast approaching so please access the tournament website if you want to be participate at: http://wcmasters2018.eu/
+Our Spanish and Catalan hosts are working closely with the IMHA Board in the planning and preparation for what will be the largest, and last ever, IMHA tournament, with over 131 teams from 31 countries – an increase of 181% in the number of participating teams since 2014.
+The cut-off date for registration has passed and so now it is all hands on deck to establish a tournament match schedule which ensures the highest quality hockey.
+Updates are accessible on the tournament website at: http://wcmasters2018.eu/

 2017 European Cup Tilburg 11 – 19 August